broeringvictor/preview-model-ai/README.md

     ```

 2.  **Install Dependencies:**
-    It's recommended to use a virtual environment.
+    Using a virtual environment is highly recommended.
     ```bash
     python -m venv venv
     source venv/bin/activate  # On Windows use `venv\Scripts\activate`